Adobe Express vs Canva — Which is Better?

 In terms of typefaces, both platforms give you access to a large number of them — especially Adobe Express, its premium plans letting you make use of 25,000+ Adobe fonts.

-Canva lets you use around 2,000 typefaces (you can upload your own custom fonts to Canva, however, if the one you need isn’t present).
+Canva lets you use around 3,000 typefaces (you can upload your own custom fonts to Canva, however, if the one you need isn’t present).

-Now, if you’re looking to get access to these brand features on the free plans, unfortunately you’re out of luck — brand tools are only available on the paid-for versions of the two platforms.
+Now, if you’re looking to get access to these brand features on the free plans, unfortunately you’re out of luck — brand tools are only fully available on the paid-for versions of the two platforms.

-Finally, in terms of the number of brand kits you can create, Canva lets you create 100 different brand kits on the individual ‘Pro’ plan, and 300 on a ‘Canva for Teams’ plan.
+Finally, in terms of the number of brand kits you can create, Canva lets you create 1 brand kit on its free plan, while paying Canva customers can create up to 1,000 brand kits.

 Organizing work and collaboration